 Koffee Kult has grown rapidly in recent years and has become something of, well, a cult.
 This dark roast is one of the best espresso blends on our list.

-The Koffee Kult espresso dark roast is a strong bold coffee with heavy body and a smooth finish yet there is none of the bitterness found in many dark roasts.
+The Koffee Kult espresso beans dark roast is a strong bold coffee with heavy body and a smooth long finish yet there is none of the bitterness found in many dark roasts.
 For this reason we think it is one of the best dark roast espresso beans on our list.

 This roast can be purchased in 1, 2 or 5 pound bags.
 There are a large number of different roasts to try in the Koffee Kult family.
 Don’t be afraid to experiment with other blends too.